Roy Spencer (meteorologist): Climate change

 Spencer has published two books on climate change: In 2008, Climate Confusion: How Global Warming Hysteria Leads to Bad Science, Pandering Politicians and Misguided Policies that Hurt the Poor, and in 2010, The Great Global Warming Blunder: How Mother Nature Fooled the World's Top Climate Scientists.

 He believes that most climate change is natural in origin, the result of long-term changes in the Earth's albedo and that anthropogenic greenhouse gas emissions have caused some warming, but that its warming influence is small compared to natural, internal, chaotic fluctuations in global average cloud cover.
-At that time the IPCC hold the view that "Most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic GHG concentrations".
+At that time the IPCC held the view that "Most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic GHG concentrations".

-In February 2014 Spencer posted on his blog that he was going to start referring to those who referred to those questioning the mainstream view of global warming (such as Spencer himself) as "climate change deniers" as "global warming Nazis", contending that "...these people are supporting policies that will kill far more people than the Nazis ever did."
+In a February 2014 blog post, Spencer announced that he would push back against the label "climate change denier," applied to him and others questioning mainstream climate views, by referring to his critics as "global warming Nazis."
+He contended that "...these people are supporting policies that will kill far more people than the Nazis ever did."
 The Anti-Defamation League responded with a statement condemning Spencer's comparison.
 Shelley Rose, the ADL's Southeast Interim Regional Director, argued that the comparison of global warming advocates to Nazis was "outrageous and deeply offensive," and "This analogy is just the latest example of a troubling epidemic of comparisons to Hitler and the Holocaust."

 In 2025, Spencer co-authored "A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate", which is a report written for the U.S. Energy Secretary Christopher Wright.